Mercedes 35 hp: Historical background

 In the 19th century, Wilhelm Maybach's career as an industrial designer had been with Gottlieb Daimler in their Cannstatt workshop (near Stuttgart), at which together they had pioneered the petrol engine production and were responsible for designing and making some of the world's first automobiles.
-By 1900, Maybach was the Chief Engineer within the Daimler Motoren Gesellschaft (DMG), which had been an expansion of their previous company that originated from their small workshop.
+By 1900, Maybach was the chief engineer within the Daimler Motoren Gesellschaft (DMG), which had been an expansion of their previous company that originated from their small workshop.
 He never got along with the new capitalist board, and later left to join Ferdinand von Zeppelin.
 In 1900, Gottlieb Daimler died and his son Paul Daimler had taken his place beside Maybach.

 Origin of the name "Mercedes"

 Emil Jellinek was a wealthy Austrian businessman and Austro-Hungarian diplomat living in Nice on the French Riviera.
-His daughter Adriana Manuela Ramona Jellinek, 10 years old at the car's construction, was given the pet name "Mercédès".
+His daughter Adriana Manuela Ramona Jellinek, 10 years old at the car's construction, was given the nickname "Mercédès".
 Jellinek used to name his possessions after her, such as his mansions, the automobiles he sold, his racing car team, etc..
 He himself was often known as Monsieur Mercedes.

 As an avid fan of the DMG brand, Jellinek had signed up two DMG-Phoenix cars for competing in the Nice-La Turbie race on 30 March 1900, introducing the Mercedes name for both his racing team and its cars.
 A tragedy ensued when Wilhelm Bauer, the chief mechanic of DMG, raced one of the cars and was killed after the first curve of the race.
 Consequently, DMG canceled all further involvement in motorsport.

 Nonetheless, Jellinek persuaded DMG to design a new model for competing again.
 He insisted that the powerful engine should be developed by both Maybach and Paul Daimler and be named Daimler-Mercedes, after his daughter.
 This wish was granted because the Daimler brand of the DMG had been already conceded to the French Panhard carmaker for all France.